-After carefully reviewing the grantmaking guidelines, all organizations interested in applying must submit a Letter of Inquiry (LOI) through the Submit a New Idea feature on the Foundation's website.
-The LOI should cover topics such as the organization's mission and history and how its work aligns with the attributes in the Culture, Equity, and the Arts program described below.
+After carefully reviewing the grantmaking guidelines, all organizations interested in applying must submit a Letter of Inquiry (LOI) through the feature on the Foundation's website.

-This requirement applies to organizations that are seeking renewed awards as well as organizations that are seeking general operating support in the Culture, Equity, and the Arts program for the first time.
+This requirement applies to organizations that are seeking renewed awards as well as organizations that are seeking general operating support in the CEA program for the first time.